1um1n0517y01/nextjs-redux-todo/README.md

 Next.js, Redux basic Todo app.

-Data is stored with redux-persist and will be stored in the browsers local storage.
+Data is stored with redux-persist and will be stored in the browser's local storage.

 Netlify: https://nextjs-redux-todo-milos.netlify.app/